davehubber/RI-Final-Project/README.md

 ## Overview

-This project utilizes **Unity** and the **ML-Agents** library to facilitate a Multi-Agent Reinforcement Learning (MARL) competition.
+This project utilizes **Unity** and the **ML-Agents** library to test a Multi-Agent Reinforcement Learning (MARL) competition.
 The environment consists of two opposing teams of robots fighting in a closed arena.

 ### The Game Rules
 * **The Objective:** Completely eliminate the opposing team.
 A team wins when all robots on the opposing team have lost all their balloons.